philiplb/CRUDlex/docs/html/0.12.0/_sources/api/ServiceProvider.txt

 .. php:class:: ServiceProvider

     The ServiceProvider setups and initializes the whole CRUD system.
-    After adding it to your Silex-setup, it offers access to {@see AbstractData}
-    instances, one for each defined entity off the CRUD YAML file.
+    After adding it to your Silex-setup, it offers access to AbstractData instances, one for each defined entity off the CRUD YAML file.

     .. php:attr:: datas

-        protected
+        protected AbstractData

-        Holds the {@see AbstractData} instances.
+        Holds the data instances.

     .. php:method:: initMissingServiceProviders(Container $app)